 Last but not least, their actors and actresses, I mean, good looking actors and actresses.
 You get to see the handsome oppas and pretty unnies all at once!
 And also taking pictures with them at the end of the show too~

 Below is a preparation video of Baebijang-Jeon taken from Miso’s Facebook.
 It gives you a better idea of how the production team comes up with the splendid lighting design and the magnificent stage.
 Look at the sophisticated arranging of the props and the layering of the background!
 Kudos to Team Baebijang-Jeon!

 My Verdict: I always love Jeongdong Theatre’s production as they guarantee both artistic value and popular appeal in their work.
-I have watched two of their recent shows by now (first one was “Love Songs of Chun Hyang” and I love it to bits!) and both of them left me very positive impression.
+I have watched two of their recent shows by now (the first one was “Love Songs of Chun Hyang” and I love it to bits!) and both of them left me a very positive impression.
 It is fascinating and entertaining.
 You don’t need to have fine and meticulous Korean arts or cultural background to be able to understand and enjoy the whole show.
-The lighting, costumes and the stage is beautifully designed and I am sure you will be dazzled by all these impressive stage elements.
+The lighting, costumes and the props and stage are beautifully designed and I am sure you will be dazzled by all these impressive stage elements.
 Have fun watching!